This is an Erasmus+ project which is funded to run from 2018 to 2021. There are 5 European partners involved in this

 In many EU countries, for young people aged 10-17 years who have been incarcerated, re-offending rates are high.

 Further to this, as many as 9 out of 10 young offenders leave school early, having dropped out of education prior to being incarcerated.

 Young offenders are also likely to be marginalised and socially excluded when back in the community, particularly as they are likely to have less training or educational opportunities.
 This makes employment opportunities more limited.
 Thus, re-engaging young offenders whilst in custody presents a unique opportunity for resettlement into the community and education on release.

-However, research has shown that educators in prisons tend to have less qualifications than teachers in mainstream schools.
+However, research has shown that educators in prison are not necessarily primarily qualified as teachers.
 There is also a higher staff turnover and specific training, which addresses the multiple needs of young offenders, is limited.